CosmaVergari/os161-vm/README.md

 *NOTE: For more details on the data structure or the behaviour of a function or module, please refer to the source file indicated in the code blocks*

-`entry_type` is used to keep track of the state of the page and its possible values ( `#define constants`) are defined in coremap.h. `allocSize` instead keeps track of how many pages after the current one are allocated.
+`entry_type` is used to keep track of the state of the page and its possible values (`#define constants`) are defined in `coremap.h`. `allocSize` instead keeps track of how many pages after the current one are allocated with it.
 These 2 fields in all entries can produce a good representation of memory at a given point.
 And with those we can allocate memory, free it and later reuse some freed pages searched with an appropriate algorithm.

 These fields are enough to keep track of *kernel* memory pages, however for *user processes* memory pages we need more information.
 In particular we added `vaddr` and `as`. `as` is a reference to the `struct addrspace` of the *user* process that has requested this page, while `vaddr` is the virtual address of the beginning of the page.